Ensure the construction of 4,000 km of superhighway and up to 800 km of modern railway lines

 As at 2012, Nigeria had 35,000km federal government roads across the country while the country rail system had 3,984km of track, according to the national statistics bureau.

-In the last three years the APC government has flagged off a number of construction and rehabilitation of key road and rail projects across the country, with some being completed.
+In the last five years the APC government has flagged off a number of construction and rehabilitation of key road and rail projects across the country, with some being completed.

 344 billion naira issuance